pivotal/docs-tap/convention-service/creating-conventions.md

 ## <a id='conventionserver'></a>Convention server

 The convention server is the component that applies a convention that has been defined on the server.
-Each convention server may host one or more conventions.
+Each convention server can host one or more conventions.
 The application of each convention by a convention server can be controlled conditionally.
 The conditional criteria governing the application of a convention is customizable and can be based on the evaluation of a custom Kubernetes resource called [PodIntent](reference/pod-intent.md).
 PodIntent is the vehicle by which the Convention Service as a whole delivers its value.

 A PodIntent is created (or updated if pre-existing) when a workload is run through a Tanzu Application Platform supply chain.
-The custom resource includes both the [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) as well as the OCI image metadata associated with a workload.
+The custom resource includes both the PodTemplateSpec (see the [Kubernetes documentation](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec)) as well as the OCI image metadata associated with a workload.
 The conditional criteria for a convention can be based on any property or value found in the PodTemplateSpec or the Open Containers Initiative (OCI) image metadata available in the PodIntent.

 If a convention's criteria are met, the convention server enriches the PodTemplateSpec